-Most trifles use some sort of dairy-filled custard or pudding, but I set out to make a trifle that was naturally dairy free.
-A combination of lemon curd and blueberry sauce add that needed moisture and texture to this dessert while bananas give it more fruit presence.
+Most trifles use some sort of dairy-filled custard or pudding, but I originally set out to make a trifle that was dairy free.
+A combination of lemon curd and blueberry sauce that use butter substitutes add that needed moisture and texture to this dessert while bananas give it more fruit presence.

 Trifles are also often topped with whipped cream or whipped topping, both of which contain dairy.
-Instead, I whipped and sweetened some coconut cream and served it on the side for those who wanted it.
+Instead, you can use whipped and sweetened coconut cream.
+You could also serve any whipped topping (dairy free or not) on the side for those who want it.
+The trifle is great even without the topping, but some people like to add additional topping, especially when it gets to the bottom part of the bowl.

 - Bake and cool the yellow cake.